istio/istio.io/content/en/docs/setup/install/multicluster/shared/index.md

 * Option (2) - Through the Istiod service using a cloud provider’s load balancer.

-If you selected this option set `ISTIOD_REMOTE` to the external IP address of the `istiod` service.
+If you selected this option set `ISTIOD_REMOTE` to the external IP address of the Istiod service.

 {{< text bash >}}
 $ export ISTIOD_REMOTE=$(kubectl --context ${MAIN_CLUSTER_CTX}  -n istio-system get svc istiod -o jsonpath='{.status.loadBalancer.ingress[0].ip')